-The second part of the game is basically colour matching, this is the battle aspect of the game wherein the screen fill up with a variety of different coloured ‘Ki’ balls which when clicked can be used to damage an opponent.
-The coloured balls are matched to an alignment, for example Blue is Agility and Green is Technique and each alignment is strong against one alignment and weak again another.
-So what you want to do is make sure that you keep an eye on what type of alignment your characters are so that you can match them up against what the opponent is weakest against, for example if your opponent is Yellow/Physical then you want to attack them with a Red/Strength character so that you’re attack does its full damage and you don’t want to attack them with a Blue/Agility character because they are weak against them and so your attack would be at least partially blocked.
-It might seem a little confusing but you’ll pick it up quickly and there is a colour wheel in the corner during every battle which tells you who’s strong and weak against what so you can play strategically.
+Now the second element of the gameplay is colour matching, this is part of the battle aspect and will be very familiar to Pokemon players, because it’s similar to type matching.
+So in the battle part of the game, your screen will fill up with a variety of different coloured ‘Ki’ balls, which when clicked on can be used to damage an opponent.
+Each of the coloured balls corresponds to an alignment, for example blue is agility, and green is technique, with each alignment being strong against one and weak against another, for example in the above colours, blue (agility) is weak against Green (Technique) and strong against Red (Strength).
+So to improve your chances of success what you want to do is make sure that you keep an eye on what type of alignment your character is, and match them up against an opponent whose alignment is weak to yours.
+If you do attack an opponent with a mismatched type, then your attack will be at least partially blocked, which is fine when you start out, but as you and your opponents get stronger, it becomes more essential to your progression.
+It might seem a little confusing but you pick it up fairly quickly and of course there’s a colour wheel in the top right hand corner during every battle which tells you who’s strong and weak against what so you can play strategically.

-First Published on: www.commonglitch.com
+First Published on: https://offtherecordblog.org/

 Off the Record is and always will be a free platform, but if you like what we do here and want to contribute to the production of future content then you can do so by donating to our PayPal or Ko-Fi.